-Does David Kolb’s experiential learning model still help us think about how we learn today?
+Can models of experiential learning help us think about how we learn?

 The word ‘experience’ comes from the Latin expereri, which – strictly speaking - means to experiment, test or risk.
 When we think back to our formative years at school or college, we’re probably all (horribly) familiar with the idea of testing; but experiment and risk?
 Perhaps less so.